UW-COSC3011/syllabus/README.md

 specifications will result in a 0 (zero) grade for the assignment.

 Each homework or programming assignment will have a due date and time assigned.
-Any late programmin submission will be assessed a 10% (ten percent) late penalty.
-Programming assignmedts can be at most 24 hours late.
-Homework assignments will **NOT** be accepted if late.
+Any late submission will be assessed a 10% (ten percent) late penalty.
+It can be at most 24 hours late.
 WyoCourses will not accept any submission after that time.

 Homework must be done individually.
 You must NOT copy anyone else's work, that includes anything you find online.
 Retyping what you have found and changing a